JoshMate/Monolith/README.md

 ## Contact Me
 Reddit Direct Message: u/joshwar99

-For Bugs: Raise a GitHub Repo Issue
+Or raise a GitHub repo issue

 ## Credits
 1. Big thanks to the Rust team for the amazing game!